Blog Content Creator Tutorial And Guidelines

 - Firstly, navigate to the Topic Research page in the left sidebar.

-- When there, simply put in the keyword you want to research around.
+- When there, put in the keyword you want to research around.

-- Secondly, dozens of results cards, which expand to give detailed data on those sub-results as they branch out and relate to the primary keyword.
+- Secondly, dozens of results cards expand to give detailed data on those sub-results as they branch out and relate to the primary keyword.

 - Subtopic volume indicates how many searches this phrase gets.
-Difficulty gives you an idea of how hard it will be to rank (whether this is worth blogging about, essentially).
+Difficulty level gives you an idea of how difficult it is to rank (essentially, whether this is worth blogging about).
 The higher the number, the harder it will be to get eyes on your content.
 Topic Efficiency is a metric on whether or not this is a direct keyword to answer the users’ questions based on search intent.

-- Headlines show the primary ranking results you’ll be competing against (which you can then use with the Organic Research tool that we will discuss below).
+- Headlines show the primary ranking results you’ll be competing against (which you can then use with the Organic Research tool discussed below).

-- Finally, perhaps most importantly, we now have Questions.
+- Finally, we now have Questions.
 These are actual questions that searchers type in and need answers to.
 You want to blog about content that answers these questions directly, efficiently, and using formats that Google likes to add as Rank 0 cards.

-If you go through multiples of these cards in SEMRush, there’s no way that you won’t find what to blog about.
-You might have to think about it a little, but when you’re given very specific questions have regarding this topic, being able to find some that you can answer with your own specific expertise and experience is pretty much guaranteed.
+If you go through multiple of these cards in SEMRush, you will need help finding what to blog about.
+You might have to think about it, but when you’re given very specific questions about this topic, finding some that you can answer with your expertise and experience is guaranteed.

 Search For Content Organically

 The last tool in your SEMRush toolbox is the Organic Research tool under Domain Analytics in the left-hand sidebar.
-You can take a look at the performance, keyword traffic, etc. of any URL (including subfolders and long-tails) using this tool.
+Using this tool, You can look at the performance, keyword traffic, etc., of any URL (including subfolders and long-tails).
 So you can check the performance of any single article of a blog post that you want to rank against or to springboard off of as a reply or compliment, for example.

 Again, there’s a lot of information to dig into here, but if you’re searching for the simplest way to find out what to blog about based on your competitors’ performance, the three boxes that should concern you are these.